 - Disseminate information, best practices, and technology to the professional community

-We accomplish these objectives through a comprehensive and collaborative program of research, education, information dissemination and technology transfer organized around four topical focus areas:
+We accomplish these objectives through a comprehensive and collaborative program of research, education, information dissemination and technology transfer organized around three topical focus areas:

 - Integrated management of freight and passenger systems